Money and banking

 Having a New Zealand bank account will make it easier to pay for things while you are here.
 Find out how and when to open your account.

 Most students can open a bank account when they arrive.
 However, if your student visa is for less than six months and you have no offer of further study, you will have to open a New Zealand bank account before you leave home.
-This includes Study Abroad and exchange students, and some EPP students.
+This includes Study Abroad and exchange students and some students in the English for Academic Purposes programme.

 Opening an account